Samuel J. Messick Award for Distinguished Scientific Contributions

 - An awards plaque and a place in history.

-Questions about the awards, nominations and the review process can be addressed to Deborah Bandalos.
-The outcome of the review process will be announced by March 15, 2018.
+Questions about the awards, nominations and the review process can be addressed to Nathan Kuncel.
+The outcome of the review process will be announced each year in March.

 Neither the nominator nor nominee need be a current or former member of either the APA or Div.
 5. Both self-nominations and nominations of others will be considered.

 Nomination materials should include: